Bulgaria: Politics

 Denkov resigned in accordance with the rotation agreement on 5 March 2024, to allow Gabriel to become the new Prime Minister.
 On 20 March 2024, the planned government rotation and signing of a renewed government failed due to disagreements between the two alliances on the cabinet and breaking down of relations.
 Negotiations ensued across to form a new government, but failed to produce any governments that could reach a majority support.
 GERB rejected the chance to form a government.
 PP–DB made a limited attempt to respect the original rotation agreement.
 The final chance to form a government, chosen by president Rumen Radev, went to ITN, which was immediately rejected.

 On 29 March, as per Article 98 of the constitution, the President appointed the Chairman of the National Audit Office, Dimitar Glavchev, as the candidate for caretaker prime minister.
 He was granted a one-week deadline of until 6 April 2024 to propose the composition of the caretaker government.
 Glavchev presented his proposal for the caretaker government on 5 April 2024, accepted by the President following negotiations and scheduling the election for 9 June 2024.
 Glavchev and his cabinet were inaugurated on 9 April 2024 by the National Assembly.

 The new elected 51st Parliament replaced the 50th Parliament when all elected members were sworn in on 11 November 2024.
 After 11 voting rounds, Natalia Kiselova (BSP–OL) was elected as speaker of the National Assembly on 6 December 2024.
 President Rumen Radev granted the first negotiation mandate to the largest party GERB-SDS on 15 January 2025, which formed a minority government alongside BSP and ITN, with support from APS (Dogan).
-The government is led by GERB politician Rosen Zhelyazkov.
+The government was led by GERB politician Rosen Zhelyazkov.
+The Zhelyazkovs government primary commitment had been the country's entry into the eurozone in 2026, which it achieved in 2025 when Bulgaria had its final hurdles cleared and adopted the legal framework to make the entry possible.
+The government survived a no-confidence vote days later due to Peevski's support, effectively creating a de factoconfidence and supply agreement.
+In December 2025, the Zhelyazkov government resigned after weeks of protests against the 2026 budget and corruption within the government.